Commonwealth Consolidated Acts(1) The Auditor‑General or an authorised official:

-(a) may, at all reasonable times, enter and remain on any premises occupied by the Commonwealth, a Commonwealth authority or a Commonwealth company; and
+(a) may, at all reasonable times, enter and remain on any premises occupied by the Commonwealth, a corporate Commonwealth entity, a Commonwealth company or a Commonwealth partner; and

 (b) is entitled to full and free access at all reasonable times to any documents or other property; and